sensu/sensu-docs/content/sensu-core/1.8/migration.md

 Combine your config into a sensuctl-readable format.
 Note that, for use with `sensuctl create`, Sensu Go resource definitions in JSON format should _not_ have a comma between resource objects.
-Optionally, you can translate your config in sections according to resource type.

 {{< highlight shell >}}
 find sensu_config_translated/ -name '*.json' -exec cat {} \; > sensu_config_translated_singlefile.json